mopidy/mopidy/docs/devenv.rst

 CI, and the build status will be visible in the GitHub pull request interface, making it easier to evaluate the quality of pull requests.

-For each success build, Travis submits code coverage data to `coveralls.io
+For each successful build, Travis submits code coverage data to `coveralls.io
 <https://coveralls.io/r/mopidy/mopidy>`_.
 If you're out of work, coveralls might
 help you find areas in the code which could need better test coverage.

-In addition, we run a Jenkins CI server at https://ci.mopidy.com/ that runs all test on multiple platforms (Ubuntu, OS X, x86, arm) for every commit we push to the ``develop`` branch in the main Mopidy repo on GitHub.
+In addition, we run a Jenkins CI server at https://ci.mopidy.com/ that runs all tests on multiple platforms (Ubuntu, OS X, x86, arm) for every commit we push to the ``develop`` branch in the main Mopidy repo on GitHub.
 Thus, new code isn't tested by Jenkins before it is merged into the ``develop`` branch, which is a bit late, but good enough to get broad testing before new code is released.

 .. _code-linting: